hemilabs/hippos/hippo-002.md

 ## Design Components
 The complete design consists of the following components:
 - **Short-Term Pool (STP)**: A pool of assets that collects fees
-  and smooths out the distribution of this revenue to other components,
+  and smooths out the distribution of these fees to other components,
   while earning yield with short-term / liquid strategies
 - **Protocol-Owned Liquidity (POL) Treasury**: A pool of assets owned
   by the protocol, which serves to provide liquidity to Hemi and earn